The year that chaotically bridged the '70s and its latter trends of disco

 Smack dab in the middle of Blondie

 and frontwoman Debbie Harry's most pervasive period, it's difficult to pinpoint one song from 1980 as the band's best of that year.
 Even so, this tune ultimately stands out because it so deftly blends prevailing styles like disco, punk and pop into a punchy, nearly perfect three-minute-plus single.
 "The Tide Is High"

 were likewise huge hits in 1980, but each suffers from a stylistic imbalance not found here.

-Though much-maligned in the quarter-century since their peak era, the Australian duo Air Supply
+Though much-maligned in the three decades-plus since its peak era, the Australian duo Air Supply

 crafted some rather inescapable melodies.
 This tune, perhaps more than any other, takes the art of the sappy love ballad to some kind of heretofore undiscovered stratosphere.
 The vocals of Graham Russell during the verses gently and liltingly imbue the song with emotion, while Russell Hitchcock's somewhat cloying presentation of the chorus gives new meaning to the term "over the top."
 Still, a great love song.